 by Gerhard Horn

 Nearly all discussions about the Tesla Model S Plaid before its launch were dominated by the controversial yoke steering wheel.
 But we're here to tell you there's so much more to this car than an admittedly silly steering device.
-What about the fact that it's Tesla's first triple-motor car, producing 1,020 horsepower and 1,050 lb-ft of torque, or that it can cut under two seconds flat to 60 mph and still attain a claimed 390-mile range?
-As it currently stands, this is a four-door EV that has no direct rivals.
+What about the fact that it's Tesla's first triple-motor car, producing 1,020 horsepower and 1,050 lb-ft of torque, or that it can cut under two seconds flat to 60 mph and still attain a 396-mile range?
+Recently, the Lucid Air has emerged as one of the Plaid's main rivals, but it's still impossible to find a quicker four-door sedan - or any car for that matter.
 If the claimed specs are to be believed - with real-world tests rapidly proving that they are - the Plaid is the fastest accelerating production car ever.
-Even the marvelous Porsche Taycan doesn't have an answer to the Plaid, with the closest possible competition coming from the Rimac Nevera.
-Fresh off a new facelift to keep the Model S going, the Plaid isn't a one-trick pony, and new infotainment, more cabin space, and better build quality than ever are quickly cementing its place in the pantheon of vehicles that redefined automotive history.
+Even the marvelous Porsche Taycan doesn't have an answer to the Plaid.
+The Plaid isn't a one-trick pony, and recent improvements like a new infotainment system and better build quality than ever are quickly cementing its place in the pantheon of vehicles that redefined automotive history.

 See trim levels and configurations: